Used and loved by millions

 Phrases that express similar concepts, ordered by semantic similarity:

-Focuses on the sharp and potentially hurtful nature of the statement.
+Focuses on the damaging nature of the statement.
+"Scathing" implies a severe and destructive attack.

-Focuses on the cautionary and authoritative nature of the statement, often implying consequences.
+Underlines the direct and focused nature of the statement, often implying intentionality.

 FAQs